hehimself/video-conference-automation/README.md

 ```
 Run the `pico-code.py` on your Pico.
 Run the `script.py` on your PC.
 ## Code Examples
-Show examples of usage:
+There are several functions.
+For example:
 `def mute_discord():`

-code example:
+Example:
 ```python
 def mute_discord():
 ```
-That's an example for one of the buttons:
+That's an example for one of the buttons (Pico):
 ```python
 if key_4.is_pressed():
     key_4.color = (10,0,255)